 Eve Lurie: For many, I will do migration to a new site.
 If someone wants to try Wix and get the results they want to get they can do that, but it may be disappointing.
 Also, I have a team, a bunch of people in my professional group.
 If I feel my customer can use services from a specific marketing person, an SEM specialist, or get a logo design update, I’ll make sure the best designers photographers or branding experts contribute so the client gets best resources and materials to work within the scope of their website project.

 Doug: One thing I notice about you is an insatiable curiosity about your customers, your opportunities, technology advances, design trends and you communicate your efforts around being creative and resourceful.
 It strikes me that these are your star qualities.
 How do you express the value of these underpinnings in your work, and your marketing?
-Especially for the business person who believes a plain old vanilla website is going to be enough?Eve Lurie: Thank you for the compliment.
-Often I’ll do extra things for a client on their website project because there’s something I want to work for them.
+Especially for the business person who believes a plain old vanilla website is going to be enough?Eve Lurie: Thank you Doug, for the compliment!
+This is a really hard question.
+I have trouble communicating all of the wonderful value added that goes into building an evelurie website.
+I think the most hidden features that add value to my serivces are the great code (built for security and speed), knowledge of hosting plan needs for a good site, a knowledge of security issues, and best practices that it takes to guide website content towards readability, establishing goals and target audience.
+Coaching I have not spoken about but it is often a large part of the process.